Martha Henry: Personal life

-Henry's marriages to Rhodes, Douglas Rain, and Rod Beattie all ended in divorce.
+Henry's marriages to Rhodes and Douglas Rain ended in divorce.
+She married Rod Beattie and, although they later separated, they remained married until her death.
 She had one child (Emma) with Rain.

+Death

 Henry died of cancer shortly after midnight on October 21, 2021, at her home in Stratford, Ontario, twelve days after her final stage appearance in Three Tall Women.